zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 The token is stored in the default base profile .yaml file.

+**Note:** There is a known issue that tokens issued in Zowe Explorer, from an API Mediation Layer instance accepting self-signed certificates, are rejected with `Error: self signed certificate in certificate chain`, even if the reject unauthorized flag is set to false in the base profile.
+You can continue to use tokens generated from Zowe CLI in Zowe Explorer.

 If you do not want to store your token, request from the server to end the session of your token.
 Use the **Log out from Authentication Service** feature to invalidate the token.

 **Follow these steps:**